 Procedures for Change Analysis

-The Change Analysis portion of the Change Request Form is completed by the requestor and/or a member of the .
+The Change Analysis portion of the Change Request Form is completed by the requester and/or a member of the [4400-2].
 This section of the form addresses the details of the work to be done and the impact of the change to the project or current environment and/or system.

 The Change Request Form should be submitted to and signed by the department manager to ensure that the requested change is viable.
 The form will then be submitted for approval.
-The requestor may not approve the change request if it is submitted by them.
+The requester may not approve the change request if it is submitted by them.

 Change Request Approval Process